lisphp/lisphp/README.markdown

 Embed in your app
 -----------------

-In order to execute the Lisphp program, an _environment instance_ is required.
+In order to execute a Lisphp program, an _environment instance_ is required.
-Environment means global state for the program.
+Environment represents a global state for the program.
 It includes global symbols, built-in functions and macros.
-A program to execute starts from the initialized environment.
-You can initialize an environment with `Lisphp_Environment` class.
+A program to be executed starts from the initialized environment.
+You can initialize the environment with `Lisphp_Environment` class.

     require_once 'Lisphp.php';
     $env = Lisphp_Environment::sandbox();